• Home |

 HPBT

-Bullet weight is one of the most critical factors to consider when shooting a 300 Blackout AR pistol or rifle with a 16-inch barrel or shorter.
+Bullet weight is one of the most critical factors to consider when choosing ammo for a 300 Blackout AR pistol (or rifle with a 16" or shorter barrel).

 300 Blackout short barrel rifle

-Here's a list of several bullet weights commonly used in the 300 BLK cartridge:
+With that in mind, here's a list of several bullet weights commonly loaded in 300 BLK:

 300 Blackout Ballistics